Judge orders neuropsychological testing for man accused of killing Westbrook couple

 Prosecutors argued Wednesday that a new analysis would give Cashman a more complete look at LaGrange’s state of mind and his sense of reality at the time of the shootings.

-But LaGrange’s defense attorneys said existing the report was enough and that prosecutors appeared to be asking for a “fishing expedition.”
+But LaGrange’s defense attorneys, Tina Heather Nadeau and Alec Youngblood-Avery, said existing the report was enough and that prosecutors appeared to be asking for a “fishing expedition.”
 Cashman agreed the defense will get to look at the evaluation first, and the court will then decide whether it will be shared with prosecutors.

 LaGrange’s attorneys also asked Cashman to ensure that the evaluation focus only on LaGrange’s mental health history and doesn’t go into the details of the June 19 shootings.
 Assistant Attorney General Jennifer Ackerman said they weren’t request anything that would compel LaGrange to talk further about the incident.

-LaGrange is still in state custody but was not in court Wednesday for the brief hearing.
+LaGrange is still in state custody and attended the brief hearing Wednesday via Zoom.
 It was unclear how long the evaluation would take, although it will likely delay LaGrange’s case.
 He is tentatively scheduled for trial in November.

 By entering dual not-guilty and insanity pleas last summer, LaGrange’s case could potentially result in two trials: one to decide guilt, and a second, held only if LaGrange is found guilty in the first, to decide if he is criminally responsible.
 It’s called a two-stage trial, and the same jury would sit for both.
 LaGrange also could waive his right to a jury trial and have a judge decide the second stage.